CloudStor Decommission Clinics for institution/tenant admins

-- CloudStor creates an archive job and places it in the queue.
+- CloudStor creates an zip job for the user and places it in the queue.

-- CloudStor processes the drive and creates the archive.
+- CloudStor processes the drive and creates the zip file.

 - CloudStor creates a download link and emails the link to the user.

-- User clicks on the link to download the archive.
+- The user clicks on the link to download the zip file of their data.

-- CloudStor queues the archive for removal once it has been downloaded.
+- CloudStor queues the zip file for removal once it has been downloaded.

 Note: The user account must be set to read-only mode.